opencloud-eu/gh-labels/README.md

 ## How to use

-The labels are define in the `.github/settings.yml` file.
+The labels are defined in the `.github/settings.yml` file.
 In order to apply them to a repository, create a `.github/settings.yml` file in your repository and add the following content:

 ```yaml